kijinseong/kijinseong.github.io/index.md

 ### What'new

-<p style="color: #2F4F4F;">Aug 2024</p>
+<p style="color: #2F4F4F; font-weight: bold;">Aug 2024<br />
-<P>A systems medicine disease map is a high-quality expert community-driven representation of disease mechanisms, a conceptual model of a disease.
+A systems medicine disease map is a high-quality expert community-driven representation of disease mechanisms, a conceptual model of a disease.
 The detailed layer consists of interconnected signalling, metabolic and gene regulatory pathways stored in standard formats such as <a href="http://sbgn.org/" target="_blank">SBGN</a>, <a href="http://sbml.org/" target="_blank">SBML</a> and <a href="http://biopax.org/" target="_blank">BioPAX</a>.
 The involvement of domain experts (clinicians and biologists) ensures that all the disease hallmarks are covered and relevant knowledge is adequately represented.</p>

 ### What are the disease maps for?